PathologyDataScience/HistomicsML2/docs/data-import.rst

 Importing datasets
 ==============

 A data import interface is provided to help users import new datasests into HistomicsML.
 This page demonstrates the data import function using the sample data located in the database container.

-The following steps, the interface is used to import this dataset into this system
+The following steps, the interface is used to import this dataset into this system.

 * Note that you already have dataset and boundary data in "$PWD"/dataset and "$PWD"/boundary (See "Creating datasets" section)

-1. Copy boundaries to the database container
+1. Copy boundaries to the database container.

 .. code-block:: bash